Client Labels

 - Sales

-Then we apply the Group Policy Object only on the Sales OU which will result in those clients being enrolled with the Sales label automatically.
+We then repackage the client MSI so that it contains this modified config and then deploy it via Group Policy only on the Sales OU.
+This will result in those clients being enrolled with the Sales label automatically.

 Although any labels can be deleted on the server, the labels specified in the client config file will return after the client restarts.